tarwn/lessthandot-hugo/blogs/content/posts/2011-06-16-productivity-is-not-the-only.md

 ## Measure twice...

-Often when we decide we need measurements, we stop at “how much work is getting done”, but Productivity is not the only measure.
+Often when we decide we need measurements, we stop at "how much work is getting done", but Productivity is not the only measure.
 Selecting the right measurements depends on our environment, business, and what we intend to achieve.

-<quote style="text-align: center; display: block; font-size: 110%">“What gets measured, gets managed” – Peter Drucker</quote>
+<quote style="text-align: center; display: block; font-size: 110%">"What gets measured, gets managed" – Peter Drucker</quote>

 Measuring our progress or current state can be difficult, often those numbers are less than spectacular.
 Poor numbers can make us feel worse about the current state.
 The state hasn't changed, we've simply gotten a clearer picture of it.
 All of the area above that measurement is opportunity.